oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-`service` requirement of the `software1` node, the second requirement assignment is mapped to the `service` requirement of the `software2` node, then the rest of the `service` requirements of the substituted node (at least 1 more at most UNBOUNDED) are mapped again to the `service` requirement of the `software1` node:
+`service` requirement of the `software1` node, the second requirement assignment is mapped to the `service` requirement of the `software2` node, then the rest of the `service` requirements of the substituted node are mapped again to the `service` requirement of the `software1`
+node:
 ```yaml
 tosca_definitions_version: tosca_2_0
 imports: